MacPacS/EarthSearch/README.md

 This mean that i can take: "Html files,Css files,PHP Files,JS Files!"

+----------info------------
+If u download the Releases then unzip the file and the pass is: 2024

+Also in the Releases you can get other versions without any credit that made by me,

+thats only use for testing and learning code!

 -----------Download-----------

 So how to install it? yea its pretty easy tho :)